gnubila-france/puppet-vagrant-playground/README.md

 ### Fixing for VirtualBox 4.310

-Required at each VM recreation).
+Required at each VM recreation.

 * Edit the Vagrantfile to set the owner and group for the synced_folder to root.
-(Only for the master:)
+(Only for the master, as folder sync failed, puppet was not installed hence the puppet user does not exist)

 * Fix the VBox additions and reload the VM: